Partner

 Michael Psaila

-Michael Psaila is the Managing Partner at Mamo TCV Advocates and also co-heads the firm’s Corporate and Banking practice groups.
+Michael Psaila is a Partner at Mamo TCV Advocates.
+He co-heads the firm’s Corporate and Banking practice groups.
 He graduated Doctor of Laws from the University of Malta in 2004 after submitting a doctoral thesis titled ‘The Raising and Maintenance of Capital’.
 Michael furthered his studies at Kings College London, where he obtained an LL.M in Corporate and Commercial Law.

 Michael was called to the Bar in January, 2005 and was a partner at Simon Tortell & Associates since the firm was founded in May 2009 until it merged with Mamo TCV in July 2016.